 Bruce earned his Bachelor of Arts degree in Finance from Concordia College in Minnesota, graduating cum laude.
 Soon after, he went on to earn his Doctor of Jurisprudence degree from William Mitchell College of Law in St. Paul, Minnesota.

-Bruce has been published in a number of periodicals, which include: “The Economics of Charitable Remainder Trusts and Related Asset Management Issues,” Journal of Wealth Management, Winter 2000 edition; “Economics of Charitable Lead Trusts and Related Asset Management Issues,” Journal of Wealth Management, Fall 2001 edition; and “Integration of Hedge Funds and Wealth Transfer Structures: Where Should They Be and Why?”
-Journal of Wealth Management, Fall 2003.
+Bruce has been published in a number of periodicals, which include: “The Economics of Charitable Remainder Trusts and Related Asset Management Issues,” Journal of Wealth Management, Winter 2000 edition; “Economics of Charitable Lead Trusts and Related Asset Management Issues,” Journal of Wealth Management, Fall 2001 edition; “Integration of Hedge Funds and Wealth Transfer Structures: Where Should They Be and Why?”
+Journal of Wealth Management, Fall 2003; “Lender of First Resort: Time to Refinance the Estate?”
+Journal of Wealth Management, Summer 2014; and “To Gift or Not to Gift?”, Trust and Estates, Summer 2019.
 He is a Certified Public Accountant and CERTIFIED FINANCIAL PLANNER™ professional.

 Bruce’s personal interests include fly fishing, yoga, traveling, and a wide range of reading; predominately relating to history, classics, spirituality, and investing.